NethServer/nethserver-mail/getmail/usr/share/nethesis/NethServer/Help/en/NethServer_Module_Getmail.rst

 Delete downloaded messages
     Choose if downloaded messages should be removed.

-Check messags for SPAM
-    If enabled, downloaded messages will be checked for SPAM.

-Check messags for virus
+Anti-spam and anti-virus check
-    If enabled, downloaded messages will be checked for virus: infected mails will be *discarded*.
+    If enabled, downloaded messages will be checked against spam and viruses

 Delete
 -------